 And the lovely thing about Nate’s development is that he was helping Ted and Coach Beard not to gain anything, but for starters because he actually understands and knows the team fairly well, and because he sincerely wanted them to win.
 He did everything he’s done, including giving Ted pointers not to overstep or not for personal glory, but because he cares.
 He cares about football.
 He cares about this team, genuinely and sincerely even when they haven’t all seen him or treated him well.

-The promotion coming in during an episode called “The Hope That Kills You” works in such an interesting form because Nate didn’t really have hope for a promotion—he just had hope to see the team win.
-He did everything he was told because he’s inherently good, and part of what makes this series so wholesome is that good people get rewarded.
+The promotion coming in during an episode called “The Hope That Kills You” works in such an interesting form because Nate didn’t really have hope for a promotion—he just had hoped to see the team win.
+He did everything he was told because he’s inherently good, and part of what makes this series so wholesome is those good people get rewarded.

 The episode might not have gone as we had all hoped with a win, but it didn’t crush our spirits.
-It did anything but leave us hopeless.
-If this were any other show, I wouldn’t trust the direction they’d take all this because TV can and is too bleak right now, but when you start an episode off with one character getting the promotion they deserve and ending with a team’s loss, it still leaves you with the comforting token that everything going to be okay.
+If this were any other show, I wouldn’t trust the direction they’d take all this because TV is too bleak right now, but when you start an episode off with one character getting the promotion they deserve and ending with a team’s loss, it still leaves you with the comforting token that everything going to be okay.

 It’s a show that emphasizes the power of belief and optimism, which means it’s a show where its characters will go out of their way to help each other and they’ll specifically go big when the person is deserving.
 And Nate is deserving–he wouldn’t get an average promotion, he’d be given the opportunity to see the entire team celebrating the big break alongside him.
 He’d get to see someone like Rebecca acknowledge that he is valuable and incredibly important to all of them.
 He’d get Ted and Coach Beard dramatically bestowing him with the whistle.

-It’s a big deal because Nate is a big deal and it’s an important moment because on this show, little things get blown up (pun intended) into worthwhile celebrations as a means of making milestones that much more memorable.
+It’s a big deal because Nathan Shelley is a big deal and it’s an important moment because, on this show, little things get blown up (pun intended) into worthwhile celebrations as a means of making milestones that much more memorable.
 And we wouldn’t have it any other way.